vesper-framework/vesper/docs/javascript/advanced-tutorial.md

 ### Using service container

-Scepter provides you a [powerful service container](https://github.com/typestack/typedi) out of the box.
+Vesper provides you a [powerful service container](https://github.com/typestack/typedi) out of the box.
 This allows you to structure your code a better way and easily unit-test your code.
 Let's create a `TextGenerator` class in a `src/service/TextGenerator.js` file: